A Twist in the Tale (short story collection): "A Chapter of Accidents"

 The narrator of the story explains how he and his attractive wife, Caroline, went skiing in Verbier.
 The narrator is an inexperienced skier.
 However, during the course of their stay they befriend a man, Patrick Travers.
 Travers is quite charming and slowly grows closer to the pair, particularly Caroline.
 The narrator and Caroline return home, and he thinks nothing, until he meets a friend who bemoans that Travers, under the guise of renting a painting, had an affair with his wife (before returning the painting).
 The narrator is horrified at this revelation, as Travers has similarly commissioned a painting that belongs to him and Caroline, and assuming the worst, plots his revenge.

 The two return to Verbier later, along with Travers, with the narrator having determined a course of action.
 He practices his skiing and rapidly improves.
 He then awakens early in the morning, careful no to awaken Caroline, and goes skiing, following Travers and challenging him to a race.
-Travers, though suspicious, reluctantly agrees, but shortly after he begins skiing, he is pushed by the narrator into a snowbank and is wounded.
+Travers, though suspicious, reluctantly agrees, but shortly after he begins skiing, he is pushed by the narrator into a snowbank and is injured.
 The narrator casually returns to bed, explaining to a confused Caroline that he went skiing at the crack of dawn to practice.

 He then triumphantly checks up on Traver in the hospital, only to learn that although Travers has been injured, the injuries are far from serious and he will recover soon.
 However, Caroline reveals that although Travers attempted to seduce her, she rejected his advances, horrifying the narrator.
 She further reveals that she was aware the whole time of his plot to kill Travers, and was disappointed that he failed, leaving the narrator shocked and thunderstruck.